Counsel to the Inspector General

 Law License Requirement:

 You must be duly licensed and authorized to practice as an attorney under the law of a state, territory, or the District of Columbia.
-You will be must provide the state, date of admission, and license number in the questionnaire (further information on the questionnaire will be provided below).
+You must provide the state, date of admission, and license number in the questionnaire (further information on the questionnaire will be provided below).

 EPA participates in E-Verify.
 E-Verify is an Internet based system operated by the Department of Homeland Security (DHS) in partnership with the Social Security Administration (SSA) that enables participating employers to electronically verify the employment eligibility of their newly hired employees.
 For additional information: EPA Announcement Policies and Procedures.